science-en-poche/yelandur/API.md

 * `persona_email` (private)

 The `id` will be the user's login name, and is unique across all users.
-The `persona_email` will be the user's personal email adress (also unique), obtained through BrowserID / Persona.
+The `persona_email` will be the user's personal email address (also unique), obtained through BrowserID / Persona.
 The `gravatar_id` is the md5 hexadecimal hash of the `personal_email` (as described in the [Gravatar documentation](http://en.gravatar.com/site/implement/hash/)).